Code refactoring: History

 on the refactoring of object-oriented programs, although all the theory and machinery have long been available as program transformation systems.
 All of these resources provide a catalog of common methods for refactoring; a refactoring method has a description of how to apply the method and indicators for when you should (or should not) apply the method.

-Martin Fowler's book Refactoring: Improving the Design of Existing Code is the canonical reference.
+Martin Fowler's book Refactoring: Improving the Design of Existing Code (1999) covers the subject in-depth.